asyncjake/asyncjake.dev/README.md

 The only external service contacted during site build is Github in my variant of this template, which is used to pre-populate your git commit graph graphic.
 This is entirely optional, and will only print an INFO message about the github key.

-NOTICE: getting this to work on Github Pages requires a bunch of little secrets, attempting to document the footnotes here for expansion later:
+NOTICE: getting this to work on Github Pages requires a bunch of little secrets, noting some things that need expansion:
 - A nojekyll to allow `_next` files: https://stackoverflow.com/a/64493580
 - CNAME in the root of the repo, custom build command/postbuild
     - TODO: just root, or anywhere in repo and that dir is served?